 My new book, Unsettled: Refugee Camps and the Making of Multicultural Britain, is forthcoming from Oxford University Press in 2018.
-During the 20th century, dozens of refugee camps in Britain housed tens of thousands of Belgians, Basques, Jew, Poles, Hungarians, Anglo-Egyptians, Ugandan Asians, and Vietnamese.
+During the 20th century, dozens of refugee camps in Britain housed hundreds of thousands of Belgians, Basques, Jew, Poles, Hungarians, Anglo-Egyptians, Ugandan Asians, and Vietnamese.
 But “refugee camps” in Britain were never only for refugees.
 Refugees shared space with Britons who had been displaced by war and poverty.
 These camps generated unique intimacies and frictions, illuminating the closeness of individuals that have traditionally been kept separate – “citizens” and “migrants,” but also refugees from diverse countries and conflicts.
 As the world’s refugee crisis once again brings to Europe the challenges of mass encampment, Unsettled offers warnings from a liberal democracy’s recent past.
 This project is supported by a fellowship from the National Endowment for the Humanities.